bjwillage/bjwillage.github.io/index.md

 ---
 layout: frontpage
-title: Blue Ham
+title: Barton Willage
-description: Blue Ham is a PhD candidate at Broom University.
+description: Barton Willage is a PhD candidate at Cornell University.
-keywords: Blue, Ham, treats, recycling, mail, being a good boy
+keywords:
 ---

-Blue Ham is a PhD candidate at Broom University.
-His research interests include analyzing the effectiveness of treat-based incentives such as recycling and getting the mail, as well as designing new methods to protect humans from the adverse effects of rolling trash receptacles.
+Barton is an economics PhD candidate at Cornell University.
+He is particularly interested in how government policies affect health and the more general economic lessons we can learn from policy variation.

+Before coming to Cornell, Barton earned a MPA in Policy Analysis from Indiana University, a MA from the University of Chicago, and a BA from Beloit College.

 [curriculum vitae ![CV as pdf]({{ BASE_PATH }}/pages/icons16/pdf-icon.png)]({{ BASE_PATH }}/assets/CV.pdf)<br/>